codesandbox/codesandbox-client/packages/homepage/content/articles/how-we-clone-a-running-vm-in-2-seconds/index.md

 so they can easily contribute back.
 Give it a try with [this example](https://codesandbox.io/p/github/codesandbox/codesandbox-template-vite-react/main), or import your GitHub repo [here](https://codesandbox.io/p/dashboard)!**

+**Inside this post we describe how we make it possible to get a running environment in 2 seconds.**

 ## The challenge: spinning up a development environment in two seconds